-Host, State of Wonder
+Host, State of Wonder Host

-April Baer hosts the weekly arts show, State of Wonder, for OPB, covering how art is made and consumed.
+April Baer hosts the weekly radio arts show, "State of Wonder," at Oregon Public Broadcasting, covering how art is made and consumed.
 Prior to this assignment, she worked as a reporter and was the local host of "Morning Edition" at OPB

 Before coming to OPB in 2004, she worked as a studio engineer, host, reporter and occasional music host at several stations in Ohio.